Janda95/sfsu690-FinalProject/README.md

 N/A

 ### Nice to have features:
-Game Deletion
+-Game Deletion
-Game Editing
+-Game Editing
-Help Page
+-Help Page
-More detailed user information and Stats
+-More detailed user information and Stats
-UI Visual Improvements
+-UI Visual Improvements
-Level of difficulty Indications
+-Level of difficulty Indications
-Google Maps UI implementation
+-Google Maps UI implementation